-Entry requirements | GCSE Biology at grade 9-7 is preferred or 9-7 in the Science Trilogy GCSEs.
+Entry requirements | GCSE Biology at Grade 9-7 is preferred or 9-7 in the Science Trilogy GCSEs.
 A scientific mind is needed as well as a good use of English to express ideas clearly.

-Additional costs | A trip to Devon in Year 12 to carry out ecological surveying techniques and undertake a research project for their Practical Endorsement qualification.
-Cost is approximately £480.
+Additional costs | A trip to a field centre in Year 12 to carry out ecological surveying techniques and undertake a research project for the Practical Endorsement qualification.
+Cost approximately £100.